k-m-irfan/MER_dataset_cleaning/README.md

 The dataset consists of 80x80 pixel color images of faces of children, adults, and elders collected from google images.
 The expressions in the dataset are; anger, disgust, fear, happiness, neutral, sadness, and surprise.

+The trained model gives 78% accuracy on the validation set and 81.4% accuracy on the test set.

 Steps I used to clean the Micro_Expressions dataset

 - Downloaded bulk images from google image search using "[Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en)" Chrome extension